wassname/IndicoIo-python/README.md

 indicoio-python
 ===============

-A wrapper for a series of APIs made by Indico Data Solutions.
+A wrapper for a series of APIs made by indico.

 Check out the main site on: